kshaffer/kshaffer.github.io/codingforteachers.md

 What ideas does this app give you for your own projects?

 What differences do you note between Python and JavaScript?
 If you were to pick one of the two languages to learn first, which would you pick?
 Why?

+## Follow-up resources

+- [Eloquent JavaScript](http://eloquentjavascript.net/index.html) - a free, interactive book aimed at teaching JavaScript.
+- [JavaScript: The Definitive Guide](http://shop.oreilly.com/product/9780596101992.do) - a print book aimed at being a (relatively) exhaustive resource on JavaScript programming.
+- [Learning Python](http://shop.oreilly.com/product/0636920028154.do) - a great book for getting started with Python.
+- [Codecademy](https://codecademy.com/) - not the best pedagogy, especially if you try to use it exclusively, but a good resource for practicing the basics you learn about in the books above.
+- [Stack Overflow](https://stackoverflow.com/) - *the* place to find answers to questions about coding online.
+I have yet to come up with a question that hasn't already been asked, and usually there is a good answer here.
+If you Google your question, most of the good answers high in the search results will be from here.
+- [W3Schools](http://www.w3schools.com/) - more interactive tutorials (like Codecademy), but focused on web-based programming (HTML, CSS, JavaScript, PHP, etc.).